 Forum 2000 Foundation

 To promote effective international solidarity to defend and promote democracy and human rights.
 The organization will continue to foster the institutionalization of the Democratic Solidarity platform, a broad coalition of democratic activists from Latin America and beyond.
 The platform will define strategies and actions to sustain democracy and build international support for democracy and human rights in the region.
 The organization will leverage its international network to share lessons learned regarding democratic transitions and governance challenges.

 Emerging Leaders: Building Democratic Governance in Latin America

 Asuntos del Sur

-To strengthen the capacity of young leaders in civil society seeking office or those already participating in public service to foster political innovation and democratic governance in Latin America, and to promote the exchange of best practices on political innovation and governance among civil society activists in the region.
-The organization will launch the Political Innovation Academy, based on a digital platform, to provide effective online training on democratic governance for individuals participating or aspiring to participate in policy-making.
-It will also continue developing and implementing successful initiatives such as the Network of Political Innovation and its training seminars with low-cost tools for effective and constructive engagement and advocacy for civil society.
+To strengthen the capacity of emerging leaders in civil society and in public office to foster democratic governance in Latin America, and to promote the exchange of best practices on innovative and democratic governance among those individuals.
+The organization will consolidate the online-based Political Innovation Academy, which trains current or aspiring policy-makers on democratic governance.
+It will also continue supporting the Network of Political Innovation.

 Increasing Civil Society Oversight of Chinese Investments in Latin America

 To increase civil society debate and understanding of Chinese economic investment and political influence in Latin America and to advocate for the respect of human rights, environmental and transparency standards in Chinese-financed infrastructure projects.
 Through a regional civil society coalition, the organization will articulate civil society, indigenous, and academic efforts to analyze bilateral agreements, publish research on the impact of China in Latin American strategic sectors and lending practices, and monitor the impact of Chinese investments on indigenous communities in the Amazon Basin.